 While at the Civil Rights Division of Justice, Huron was the lead lawyer for the government in a trial before the legendary Judge Frank Johnson that resulted in the desegregation of the Alabama State Troopers.
 In private practice, his highest profile case was Price Waterhouse v.
 Hopkins, a Supreme Court decision establishing that an employer's reliance on sexual stereotypes is unlawful, which resulted in the only court-ordered admission into a partnership.

 Huron was educated at Swarthmore College (B.A.
 1967) and the University of Chicago Law School (J.D.
 1970) and was admitted to practice in the District of Columbia in 1970.
-He is a member of the bar of the United States Supreme Court and several circuit and district courts.
+He was a member of the bar of the United States Supreme Court and several circuit and district courts.

-Huron is married to Amy Wind, who runs the mediation program in the Federal courts in DC, and has three children.
-He says that, "Most employment cases settle, and I'm proud of the successful settlements we have reached on behalf of scores of clients.
-But in order to achieve a satisfactory settlement, employers must know that they're going to have a hard fight on their hands."Contact Douglas B. Huron via email: firstname.lastname@example.org
+Huron is survived by his wife, Amy Wind, who runs the mediation program in the Federal courts in DC, and by his three children.
+He said that, "Most employment cases settle, and I'm proud of the successful settlements we have reached on behalf of scores of clients.
+But in order to achieve a satisfactory settlement, employers must know that they're going to have a hard fight on their hands."